sonata-project/dev-kit/project/.github/PULL_REQUEST_TEMPLATE.md

 ## To do

 <!--
-    Complete the tasks.
+    If this is a work in progress, COMPLETE and ADD needed tasks.
     You can add as many tasks as you want.
-    If some are not relevant, just remove them.
+    If some are not relevant, just REMOVE them.
 -->

-- [ ] My PR stuff
 - [ ] Update the tests
 - [ ] Update the documentation
 - [ ] Add an upgrade note